shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/Ersatzica Characters.md

 Cat fisherman.
 Rescued Ersatzica from the river, and was her entry point into cat culture.
 Dates Ersatzica.

 Born a wolf, he was transformed into a cat, and chooses to stay in cat form.

+# Callustar

+(formerly Coach Ynndor)

+Wolf training coach.
+Awoomoon’s older brother.
+Ersatzica’s uncle.
+War veteran.

+*The wolf at the head of the formation led them in stretches.
+He was missing an arm.
+Nevertheless, his tall stature and muscular frame combined with his scowling face made him rather intimidating.*